Getting started with BurnP3+

 Here we provide a guided tutorial on BurnP3+, an open-source package for running spatially-explicit fire growth models to explore fire risk and susceptibility across a landscape.

-BurnP3+ extends Burn-P3 (Parisien et al. 2005) by enhancing scalability, cross-compatibility, and flexibility (visit our Home page for more background information).
-The BurnP3+ package is built for SyncroSim, yet familiarity with SyncroSim is not required to get started with BurnP3+.
-Throughout the Quickstart tutorial, terminology associated with SyncroSim will be italicized, and whenever possible, links will be provided to the SyncroSim online documentation.
+BurnP3+ was designed to update and replace Burn-P3 (Parisien et al. 2005) and was developed jointly by National Resources Canada (NRCan) and ApexRMS as an open-source package within the SyncroSim software framework.
+Throughout the Quickstart tutorial links will be provided to the SyncroSim online documentation where applicable.
 For more on SyncroSim, please refer to the SyncroSim Overview and Quickstart tutorial.

 BurnP3+ Quickstart Tutorial